albertquiroga/aws-cli-utils/README.md

 The 'ec2 connect' command supports the following values:

-* DefaultInstanceName: sets a default value for the 'name' positional argument
+* DefaultInstanceIdentifier: sets a default value for the 'identifier' positional argument
 * DefaultUsername: sets a default value for the 'username' optional argument
 * DefaultPort: sets a default value for the 'port' optional argument